 GIC’s investment strategy is to build a portfolio comprising asset classes that generate good long-term real returns, while adhering to the Client’s (the Singapore Government) risk parameters.

-Our mission is to preserve and enhance the international purchasing power of Singapore’s foreign reserves placed under our management, by delivering good long-term returns above global inflation.
+Our mission is to preserve and enhance the international purchasing power of the reserves placed under our management by delivering good long-term returns above global inflation.